DODOEX/docs/docs/briefIntroduction.md

 ---
 id: briefIntro
-title: Introduction of DODO
+title: Introduction to DODO
-sidebar_label: Introduction of DODO
+sidebar_label: Introduction to DODO
 ---

 ## What is DODO

-DODO is a new generation of on-chain liquidity solutions, which uses the proactive market maker algorithm (PMM) to provide pure on-chain and contract-fillable liquidity.
+DODO is a next-generation on-chain liquidity provider, which leverages the Proactive Market Maker algorithm (PMM) to provide pure on-chain and contract-fillable liquidity for everyone.

 ## How does DODO work

-DODO accepts liquidity providers (LP) assets.
-It gathers funds near the market price to provide sufficient liquidity.
-LP may face counterparty risk, so DODO will dynamically adjust the price to encourage arbitrageurs step in to limit the counterparty risk and keep the portfolio of the capital pool unchange.
+DODO accepts liquidity providers’ assets.
+It gathers funds near market prices to provide sufficient liquidity.
+In order to minimize counterparty risks for LPs, DODO dynamically adjusts market prices to encourage arbitrageurs to step in and stabilize LPs' portfolios.

 ## Why DODO

-- Less slippage
+- Low slippage
 - Single risk exposure
 - No impermanent loss